gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

             .. tab-item:: Q1

-                Instead of playing the same note each time, play a different note "c4:2", "e4:2","f#4:2" for a dfifferent volume.
+                Instead of playing the same note each time, play a different note "c4:2", "e4:2","f#4:2" at a dfifferent volume.

                 .. code-block:: python